george-swift/next-foundry/README.md

 ---

-If this starter saves you time, consider starring the repo ⭐️
+If this starter saves you time, consider leaving a star ⭐️ on the repository